lvkremin/personal-website2/content/talk/moderated/index.md

 ---
-abstract: A sample of a competitive benchmarking study.
-The data presented was made up for the purposes of this presentation.
+abstract: A sample of a moderated study.
+The deliverable for this project was a topline summary report.

 # address:
 #   city: Stanford